SUSE/doc-sle/.github/PULL_REQUEST_TEMPLATE.md

 Check all items that apply.

 - [ ] Minor edit (does not require Doc Update)
-- [ ] Doc Update section has been added in separate commit
+- [ ] Doc Update section has been added in separate commits
-- [ ] Backport required for maintenance/SLE12
-- [ ] Backport required for maintenance/SLE12SP1
-- [ ] Backport required for maintenance/SLE12SP2
-- [ ] Backport required for maintenance/SLE12SP3
+- [ ] Backport to maintenance/SLE12SP3 required
-- [ ] Backport required for maintenance/SLE12SP4
+- [ ] Backport to maintenance/SLE12SP4 required